Lemongrass can be grown in both tropical and subtropical climates where the soil is sandy loam, well drained and free from any form of water logging

 Small Beginnings Grew Bigger

-Bah Besterly started lemongrass plantation only about a year ago.
-He and his family member would cultivate them in his own farm.
+Bah Besterly started lemongrass cultivation only about a year ago.
+He and his family member would engage in lemongrass cultivation in his own farm.
 Now there are more Government schemes like convergence scheme that helps the farmers a lot and the village as a whole and providing awareness and training to the local farmers who are interested in venturing into aromatic plants.

 There are more farmers who are working with him in many districts in Meghalaya.
 His network is growing, and more farmers are reaping good benefits from growing aromatic plants.

-Plantation of Lemongrass at the farm is done naturally.
+Lemongrass cultivation at the farm is done naturally.
 There are no added pesticides to boost plantation.
 Meghalaya’s high altitude, climate and rains provides favorable conditions for the growth of this plant.
 This plant is harvested between the months of April to December.

 The farmers would cut the grasses and extract the oil with the machines set up in the farm itself.
 Bah Besterly told us that the best time to extract the oil is during the rainy seasons.
 They usually wait for two to three hours after the rain stops before they start cutting for extracting of oil from the grasses.